 Now, I just need to make the perfect tray to go with it and I know just where to look for wood – the river.

 Depending on the rainfall, there may be even more to find.
-Yesterday, we got 5 inches of rain in 24 hours, so there was plenty of stuff to rummage through down by the river.
+When we get 5 inches of rain in 24 hours, we know there will be plenty of stuff to rummage through down by the river.

 I am always on the lookout for flat pieces of wood that I can carry home.
 Chuck hates it when I find a large piece – he doesn’t want to carry it!